DevRivu/ReinforcementLearning/docs/index.md

 <h3>Results (Inducing exploration in Dreamer-V3)</h3>
 The primary reason our modified DreamerV3 model did not achieve the desired performance is the significantly reduced training duration.
 While the original DreamerV3 model was trained for 10^10 steps, our model was trained for only 10^5 steps, limiting its opportunity to thoroughly learn optimal policies.
 Additionally, introducing random trajectories as seed states for the imagination process inadvertently slowed policy convergence, as the model frequently imagined suboptimal or irrelevant scenarios.
-To address this, we propose masking these random-action instances during the imagination phase, ensuring the policy training focuses exclusively on trajectories derived from its learned distribution, potentially accelerating convergence and improving performance.
+To address this, we propose masking these random and sub-optimal action instances during the imagination phase, ensuring the policy training focuses exclusively on trajectories derived from its learned distribution, potentially accelerating convergence and improving performance.
 <p align="center">
   <img src="gifs/episode1_gray-ezgif.com-video-to-gif-converter.gif" width="330"><br>
 </p>